-The main features of the Scientific Trunk include:
+The main features of the Scientific Trunk, which is divided into six blocks, include:

-- Chief Concern Course and Optimizing Patient Care Curriculum modules.
+- Chief Concern Course and Interprofessional Collaborative Skills-Introduction.

 - Development of patient care and information management skills throughout the year.

 - Additional longitudinal elements that start at this stage.

 - A unique anatomy education that is student-led and cadaveric dissection-based.

 The Foundations of Medicine courses make up three of the six blocks during the Scientific Trunk and introduce students to:

 - Biochemical, cellular and molecular process of the organ systems.

 - Immune system and its primary targets.

 The three Vital Functions blocks consolidate the foundational material for related organ systems with both normal and abnormal physiology presented at the same time.
 Combined with related clinical cases, anatomy and histology, this makes for deeply integrated content that reinforces what you learn.
 Subjects include: